-$^{^{178}\,}See$ CAT Funding Model Approval Order at 62658, n.658.
+$^{^{178}\,\}rm CAT$ Funding Model Approval Order at 62658, n.658.

-$^{^{179}\,}See$ CAT Funding Model Approval Order at 62663, 62682.
+179CAT Funding Model Approval Order at 62663, 62682.
+180Id.

-satisfied the requirements of the Exchange Act, including the formula for calculating Historical CAT Assessments as well as the Industry Members to be charged the Historical CAT Assessments.
-181 In approving the CAT Funding Model, the SEC stated that "[t]he Participants have sufficiently demonstrated that the proposed allocation of fees is reasonable."
+and among the Participants and Industry Members.
+The SEC approved the CAT Funding Model, finding that each aspect of the CAT Funding Model satisfied the requirements of the Exchange Act, including the formula for calculating Historical CAT Assessments as well as the Industry Members to be charged the Historical CAT Assessments.181 In approving the CAT Funding Model, the SEC stated that "[t]he Participants have sufficiently demonstrated that the proposed allocation of fees is reasonable."
 182 Accordingly, the CAT Funding Model sets forth the requirements for allocating fees related to Historical CAT Costs among Participants and Industry Members, and the fee filings for Historical CAT Assessments must comply with those requirements.